Gail D. Zimmerman

-Gail D. Zimmerman (born February 9, 1933) is an American politician and professor from Casper, Wyoming who served in both chambers of the Wyoming Legislature, representing Natrona County as a Republican in the Wyoming House of Representatives from 1985 to 1989 and the Wyoming Senate from 1989 to 1999.
+Gail D. Zimmerman (February 9, 1933 – July 30, 2025) was an American politician and academic from Casper, Wyoming, who served in both chambers of the Wyoming Legislature, representing Natrona County as a Republican in the Wyoming House of Representatives from 1985 to 1989 and the Wyoming Senate from 1989 to 1999.

 Early life and education

-Zimmerman was born in Dodge City, Kansas on February 9, 1933.
+Zimmerman was born in Dodge City, Kansas, on February 9, 1933.
 After finishing high school, he served in the United States Army during the Korean War, though did not finish his training prior to the cease-fire.

 Zimmerman received his undergraduate while living in Nebraska, obtaining a Bachelor of Arts from the University of Wyoming.
-After returning home from the army, he attended the University of Montana and obtained a Master of Arts before returning to the University of Wyoming for a Ph.D. in Physiology and Microbiology.
+After returning home from the army, he attended the University of Montana and obtained a Master of Arts before returning to the University of Wyoming for a PhD in physiology and microbiology.
 Zimmerman also obtained degrees from Wauneta High School and Nebraska State College.

 After teaching for many years, Zimmerman obtained an education in brokering.

 Career

 Zimmerman represented Natrona County as a Republican in both chambers of the Wyoming Legislature.
 He served in the Wyoming House of Representatives from 1985 to 1989 and the Wyoming Senate from 1989 to 1999.

 On October 20, 1989, Zimmerman resigned from his seat in the Wyoming House of Representatives after being appointed to replace Thomas F. Stroock in the 50th Wyoming Legislature, following Stroock being named the United States ambassador to Guatemala.

+After the state legislature switched from a county-based apportionment system to a district based apportionment system, in 1992, Zimmerman was elected to represent the 27th senate district.

 During his time in office, Zimmerman served on the standing committee of Revenue, in addition to the following committees.